-If you don't like the idea of repeating the same workout twice, Obé is the program for you.
-The platform features both pre-recorded and live workouts in twelve different categories: Strength, HIIT, sculpt, yoga, barre, and dance to name a few.
-In each category you'll find dozens of on-demand workouts with varying time lengths (some "express" workouts are as short as 10 minutes), so it's easy to fit a fun, upbeat workout into your schedule.
-Stream from your phone or or laptop (and cast onto your TV for the best experience)—the smiling, high-energy instructors and colorful studio backgrounds make these workouts a blast.
+If you don't like the idea of repeating the same workout twice, obé is the program for you.
+The platform features live workouts and over 6,000 pre-recorded classes in a variety of categories: Strength, HIIT, sculpt, yoga, barre, and dance to name a few.
+In each category you'll find dozens of on-demand workouts with varying time lengths (some "express" workouts are as short as five to 10 minutes), so it's easy to fit a fun, upbeat workout into your schedule.
+Stream from your phone or laptop (and cast onto your TV for the best experience)—the smiling, high-energy instructors and colorful studio backgrounds make these workouts a blast.

 Created by the Cerebral Palsy Foundation, Evolve21 features three weeks worth of seven-minute routines of cardio (high intensity, agility, strength), yoga (balance, tone, flow) or meditation.
 Individuals with CP demonstrate exercises adapted for individuals with varying abilities.
 Additionally, workouts are available for use after the 3-week challenge is over.
 Though the app is free to download, users can recruit friends to donate to CPF.

 Strava is wildly popular among runners and cyclists who use the app to track their workout stats (like time, route, and distance) in a social-friendly format that encourages sharing, motivation, and competition.
 You can even attach photos and captions to your feed so your friends can see where your workouts take you.
-This app has been a go-to for years among data-loving runners and cyclists who want to track the details of every aspect of their workout.
+This app is a go-to for data-loving runners and cyclists who want to track the details of their workouts.
 It even features a leaderboard with course records and completion times for popular routes.
 If this sounds a little too intimidating and intense, don't be put off—Strava is a good time (no pun intended), even for the beginners among us.

 P.volve is all about functional movement—think targeted and precise motions using resistance bands, light weights, gliders, and other simple equipment.
-All of P.volve's full-body workouts are specifically designed to be low-impact, so you can strengthen without taxing your joints.
+P.volve's full-body workouts are specifically designed to be low-impact, so you can strengthen while going easy on your joints.
 You can choose from more than 200 workouts and workout programs, and new material is added to the app each week.

 Melissa Wood Health

-For personal training (without actually going to the gym to see your trainer) you'll want to download FitPlan.
-You'll have the option to work your way through various training plans with names like "flow to fit," "mind body challenge," and "total shred."
+For personal training (without actually going to the gym to see your trainer) you'll want to download Fitplan.
+You'll have the option to work your way through various training plans with names like "Flow to Fit," "Mind Body Challenge," and "Ultimate Shred."
 All are led by top-tier trainers via streaming videos.
-On top of all the fitness content, nutrition tips are an added FitPlan bonus.
+On top of all the fitness content, nutrition tips are an added Fitplan bonus.

 Aaptiv is not your standard fitness app.
 Rather than being video-centric like many of the workout apps out there, this one is audio-based, bringing you thousands of workouts all through your earbuds (or whatever your preferred listening mode of choice).
-Choose an individual workout among options like running, yoga, elliptical, and strength training, or or settle in for the long haul with one of the app's multi-week plans.
-Thirty new classes are added each week, making it virtually impossible to get bored or restless with this app.
+Choose an individual workout among options like running, yoga, elliptical, and strength training, or settle in for the long haul with one of the app's multi-week plans.
+New classes are constantly added, making it virtually impossible to get bored or restless with this app.

 Did you know you can get in on the world of Peloton even without purchasing one of their bikes?
 With the Peloton app you can access thousands of live and on-demand classes that span cycling, running, strength, yoga, meditation, outdoor workouts, and more.
 Some are short, some are longer, and the tools to track your progress are seriously helpful for staying motivated.

-Everyone could probably use a healthy dose of TLC for body and mind, these days, and Glo delivers exactly that.
-This comprehensive app brings thousands of yoga, pilates, and meditation classes directly to your phone, allowing you to get centered no matter where you are.
+Everyone could probably use a healthy dose of TLC for body and mind these days, and Glo delivers exactly that.
+This comprehensive app brings thousands of yoga, Pilates, meditation, and fitness classes directly to your phone, allowing you to get centered no matter where you are.
 Knowledgeable teachers provide tons of encouragement and helpful instruction, and you'll find classes suitable for all levels.

 Sworkit is designed to help you stay fit no matter what your experience level, time availability, or goals may be.
-You won't need any equipment—all that's required to work your way through these strength, cardio, yoga, and stretching classes is your body and a mindset that's ready to get things done.
+You don't necessarily even need any equipment—all that's required to work your way through these strength, cardio, yoga, and stretching classes is your body and a mindset that's ready to get things done.